JordanViknar/Noiseclapper-GNOME/README.md

 Well, officially, you're supposed to use the NC button or "pet" the right side of the headphones to change those settings.
 Again, there is a problem : you cannot choose the Active Noise Cancellation mode you want to use, and the Equalizer settings are nowhere to be seen.

-Alternatively, you could use the [SoundcoreDesktop application](https://github.com/KillerBOSS2019/SoundcoreLifeAPI) to modify those settings, but I find it unpractical to use.
+~~Alternatively, you could use the [SoundcoreDesktop application](https://github.com/KillerBOSS2019/SoundcoreLifeAPI) to modify those settings, but I find it unpractical to use.~~ *([OpenSCQ30](https://github.com/Oppzippy/OpenSCQ30) now exists as an alternative, and might be better suited for those looking for advanced configuration of their headphones.)*

 This extension is meant to be a solution to all these issues.
-On top of having all the pros of being a GNOME Shell extension (no interface to clutter your active windows, easy to access), it also provides Linux support for the control of Soundcore Life headphones, on both Wayland and X11, including the current Active Noise Cancellation mode and the current Equalizer preset used.
+On top of having all the pros of being a GNOME Shell extension (no interface to clutter your active windows, easy to access), it also provides Linux support for the control of Soundcore Life headphones, including the current Active Noise Cancellation mode and the current Equalizer preset used.

 ## Supported Devices
 | Soundcore Life Devices | Support |